oliver-newman/strava-activity-titler/README.md

 4. Access the locally running version of the app (assuming `docker-compose up` works) at <http://localhost:3000/>.

-Dockerized with help from Marko Locker's [article](https://blog.codeship.com/running-rails-development-environment-docker/).
+Built with guidance from Michael Hartl's [Rails Tutorial](https://www.railstutorial.org) and Dockerized with help from Marko Locker's [article](https://blog.codeship.com/running-rails-development-environment-docker/).